decentraland/documentation/content/creator/sdk7/blockchain/create-a-dapp.md

 ## Decentraland smart contracts

-In the following link you can find is a list of Etherum smart contracts relevant to the Decentraland ecosystem.
+In the following link you can find a list of Etherum smart contracts relevant to the Decentraland ecosystem.
 The list includes the contracts in mainnet as well as in other Ethereum test networks.

 [contracts.decentraland.org](https://contracts.decentraland.org/links)